Why is the US so Dry? 2 Solutions!

 The VAST majority of water use (86%) is for the irrigation of crops.

-What is even more fascinating is the crop that eats the MOST water isn’t even one humans eat it’s alfalfa.
-Other water-thirsty crops would be ones that feed cows such as hay.
+What is even more fascinating is that the crop that eats the MOST water isn’t even one that humans eat, it’s alfalfa.
+Other water-thirsty crops would be ones that feed cows, such as hay.
 Around 32% of the water that is consumed is for cattle.

 Hardest Hit Areas of the American Drought?